RetroDECK/ES-DE/INSTALL.md

 export ASAN_OPTIONS=detect_container_overflow=0
 ```

-Running `make -j6` (or whatever number of parallel jobs you prefer) speeds up the compilation time if you have cores to spare.

 Running ES-DE from the build directory may be a bit flaky as there is no Info.plist file available which is required for setting the proper window mode and such.
 It's therefore recommended to run the application from the installation directory for any more in-depth testing.
 But normal debugging can of course be done from the build directory.

 **Code signing**

-Due to the Apple notarization requirement implemented as of macOS 10.14.5 a build with simple code signing is needed for versions up to 10.13 and another build with both code signing and notarization is required for version 10.14 and higher.

-macOS code signing is beyond the scope of this document, but the CMake option MACOS_CODESIGN_IDENTITY is used to specify the code signing certificate identity, for example:
+A detailed explanation of macOS code signing is beyond the scope of this document, but the CMake option MACOS_CODESIGN_IDENTITY is used to specify the code signing certificate identity, for example:
 ```
 cmake -DMACOS_CODESIGN_IDENTITY="My Name" .
 ```